Barbie: History

+Development

 Ruth Handler watched her daughter Barbara play with paper dolls, and noticed that she often enjoyed giving them adult roles.
 At the time, most children's toy dolls were representations of infants.
 Realizing that there could be a gap in the market, Handler suggested the idea of an adult-bodied doll to her husband Elliot, a co-founder of the Mattel toy company.
 He was unenthusiastic about the idea, as were Mattel's directors.

-During a trip to Europe in 1956 with her children Barbara and Kenneth, Ruth Handler came across a German toy doll called Bild Lilli.
+During a trip to Switzerland in 1956 with her children Barbara and Kenneth, Ruth Handler came across a German toy doll called Bild Lilli.
 The adult-figured doll was exactly what Handler had in mind, so she purchased three of them.
 She gave one to her daughter and took the others back to Mattel.
-The Lilli doll was based on a popular character appearing in a comic strip drawn by Reinhard Beuthin for the newspaper Bild.
-Lilli was a blonde bombshell, a working girl who knew what she wanted and was not above using men to get it.
-The Lilli doll was first sold in Germany in 1955, and although it was initially sold to adults, it became popular with children who enjoyed dressing her up in outfits that were available separately.
+The Lilli doll was based on a popular character appearing in a satirical comic strip drawn by Reinhard Beuthin for the newspaper Bild.
+The Lilli doll was first sold in West Germany in 1955, and although it was initially sold to adults, it became popular with children who enjoyed dressing her up in outfits that were available separately.

-Upon her return to the United States, Handler redesigned the doll (with help from local inventor-designer Jack Ryan) and the doll was given a new name, Barbie, after Handler's daughter Barbara.
+Upon her return to the United States, Handler redesigned the doll (with help from local inventor-designer Jack Ryan) and the doll was given a new name, Barbie, after her daughter Barbara (born May 21, 1941).
+Barbara Handler "hated being known as the inspiration for the Barbie doll."
 The doll made its debut at the American International Toy Fair in New York City on March 9, 1959.
 This date is also used as Barbie's official birthday.

+Launch

 The first Barbie doll wore a black-and-white zebra striped swimsuit and signature topknot ponytail, and was available as either a blonde or brunette.
 The doll was marketed as a "Teen-age Fashion Model", with her clothes created by Mattel fashion designer Charlotte Johnson.

-The first Barbie dolls were manufactured in Japan, with their clothes hand-stitched by Japanese homeworkers.
-Around 350,000 Barbie dolls were sold during the first year of production.
+Analysts expected the doll to perform poorly due to her adult appearance and widespread assumptions about consumer preferences at the time.
+Ruth Handler believed it was important for Barbie to have an adult appearance, but early market research showed that some parents were unhappy about the doll's chest, which had distinct breasts.

+Barbie sold about 350,000 units in her first year, beating market expectations and generating upside risk for investors.
+Sales of Barbie exceeded Mattel's ability to produce her for the first three years of her run.
+The market stabilized for the next decade while volume and margin increased by exporting refurbished dolls to Japan.
+Barbie was manufactured in Japan during this time, with her clothes hand-stitched by Japanese homeworkers.